The Eleven Colors

 Afterwards, while discussing my current slump with Leigh, she relayed an idea to me that she had heard earlier in the day.
 The next day was Ash Wednesday: The beginning of Lent, but she suggested that, instead of giving up something, why not commit to doing one painting a day for forty days?
 I didn't have anything else going on, so I decided I would do that: One 12"×9" painting every day until the end of Lent.

 The next day, I grabbed my backpack, hopped onto my bike, and rode to Main Street Garden Park located in the middle of Downtown Dallas.
 On the south side of the park is another Mid-Century Modern structure: The Statler Hilton Hotel, built in 1956.
-This building has been abandoned for 15 years, but even in its dilapidated state, it is impressive.
+This building had been abandoned for 15 years, but even in its dilapidated state, it was impressive.
 It was in the process of being restored in early 2016 when I decided to paint it.
 Again, when I was done with my painting, I posted a picture of it to Facebook.